 In what appears to be the final volume of Dark Horse's reprinting of nearly the entirety of Matt Wagner's seminal 1980s indie comic Grendel (though word has just come forth that, perhaps inevitably, Wagner will be writing and drawing a three-issue prestige format Shadow/Grendel crossover mini-series), we are presented with the culmination of plot lines first hinted at in the very beginning of the title’s second Comico-published run (1986-1990), Wagner and illustrator Pat McEown's War Child mini-series (1992-93), Wagner's Devil's Quest back-ups in the 1990s spin-off anthology series Grendel Tales (1994-97) and the Greg Rucka-penned and Wagner-illustrated Grendel novel Past Prime (2000).

-One year later, in a light-years leap forward in artistic talent, Wagner began a series of Grendel back-ups in his subsequent Comico title Mage.
-These were later collected, and benefitted from its presentation, as a 48-page, European-style album-sized "graphic novel" Devil By the Deed ), revitalizing interest in the character.
-After Mage concluded, Comico quickly launched a second Grendel series, written by Wagner and drawn by a variety of artists; a different artist was used for each "incarnation" of Grendel as Hunter Rose died at the end of the Mage back-ups (a different artist was used for each storyline of Grendel (a similar method was used to great success in Neil Gaiman's Sandman): the Pander Brothers for Christine Spar (Devil's Legacy, issues 1-12 [1986-1987]), Bernie Mireault for Brian Li Sung (The Devil Inside, issues 13-15 ), Matt Wagner himself for the Hunter Rose stories (Devil Tales, issues 16-19 ), Tim Sale for Captain Wiggins and Grendel-Khan (The Incubation Years, issues 20-23 and Devil's Reign, 34-40 [1989-1990]) and John K. Snyder for Eppy Thatcher (God and the Devil, issues 24-33 [1988-1989]).
+One year later, in a light-years leap forward in artistic acumen, Wagner began a series of Grendel back-ups in his subsequent Comico title Mage.
+These were later collected as a 48-page, European-style album-sized "graphic novel" Devil By the Deed ), revitalizing interest in the character.
+After Mage concluded, Comico quickly launched a second Grendel series; a different artist was used for each "incarnation" of Grendel as Hunter Rose died at the end of the Mage back-ups (a similar method was used to great success in Neil Gaiman's Sandman): the Pander Brothers for Christine Spar (Devil's Legacy, issues 1-12 [1986-1987]), Bernie Mireault for Brian Li Sung (The Devil Inside, issues 13-15 ), Wagner for the Hunter Rose stories (Devil Tales, issues 16-19 ), Tim Sale for Captain Wiggins and Grendel-Khan (The Incubation Years, issues 20-23 and Devil's Reign, 34-40 [1989-1990]) and John K. Snyder for Eppy Thatcher (God and the Devil, issues 24-33 [1988-1989]).

 Part-way through the run of the second Comico series run, Mireault asked Wagner what would happen if the "spirit" of Grendel, which had by then "infected" individuals Spar and Li Sung, instead came to infect an entire population.
 This suggestion inspired Wagner to substantially alter the concept and scale of the comic, catapulting it to the far future of the 26th century; Rose's story took place in the 20th century while Spar, Li Sung and Capt.
 Wiggins' storylines were set sometime in a mostly-recognizable early 21st century.